the-oak-lab/learning-seminar/README.md

    - **topicSlides (optional):** Add a link to slides or related materials.
 If provided, the entire topic text becomes clickable.
 If omitted, the topic will be plain text.

 3. **Commit Your Changes:**
-   Once you’ve edited and saved `schedule.json`, commit and push your changes to the `main` branch.
+   Once you’ve edited and saved the file, commit and push your changes to the `main` branch.
 The website, hosted on GitHub Pages, will automatically update within minutes.

 ### Running Locally